Creact-Corp/BITalino-LSL_Bridge/README.md

 	[sensors] Select the sensor to use.
 		-h  Use HeartRate.(Connect ECG Sensor to A1 of BITalino)
 		-r  Use Respiration.(Connect PZT Sensor to A2 of BITalino)
+		-e  Use EEG Alpha.(Connect EEG Sensor to A3 of BITalino)